wp-plugins/gwolle-gb/readme.txt

 When you have moderation disabled, Gwolle-GB will try to refresh the cache.
 If it doesn't on your setup, please let me know which caching plugin you use, and support for it might be added.
-If you use moderation, you check your entries manually.
-You should also refresh or delete your cache manually.
+If you use moderation, and check your entries manually, then you should also refresh or delete your cache manually.
 Most caching plugins offer support for that.

 = What capabilities are needed? =